 Curaçao is not your typical tropical paradise: its beauty is not immediately obvious; you have to look for it, earn it.
-Yes, there are beautiful bays, white sand beaches, palm trees and clear blue waters.
+Yes, there are beautiful bays, white sand beaches, palm trees, and clear blue waters.
 But there is also an ugly, very polluting oil refinery in the center of the island, coughing its black smoke over half of it.
 Many poor people living under the smoke suffer health problems, yet politicians keep denying the reports proving that the cause is the refinery.
-Instead they defend the refinery year in, year out, claiming it is important for the economy of the island.
+Instead, they defend the refinery year in, year out, claiming it is important for the economy of the island.
 So is tourism!
 And what about the sick residents, don’t they count?

 Somehow the oil companies also chose the most beautiful bays to store their dirty stocks: containers and remains of oil installations still disfigure many otherwise perfect spots.

 Many politicians care more about themselves than about the island and the people who trusted their representation.
 There is so much corruption and waste of resources, it makes me feel sick.
-While the ‘elite’ lives a flashy life, there is so much poverty on the island, even though all the resources are available to make it into a paradise for everybody.
+While the ‘elite’ live a flashy life, there is so much poverty on the island, even though all the resources are available to make it into a paradise for everybody.
 Colonialism is often used as an excuse to blame the Dutch, while local politicians misbehave.
 This ‘victim’ attitude is not helping to take responsibility and move things forward.
 Most people on the island accept it as ‘just the way it is’ which makes me deeply sad.

 Weird enough, Curaçao has a special energy that helps me to ground.
 It is not peaceful, far from that.
 It is a very powerful polarizing energy, which in my opinion is both its attraction and its curse.

-I love the warm, blue sea, the laid back attitude, the music, food, people and even the deserted wilderness, called ‘kunuku’.
-Curaçao is a great place to relax, recharge and reconnect with nature.
+I love the warm, blue sea, the laid back attitude, the music, food, people, and even the deserted wilderness, called ‘kunuku’.
+Curaçao is a great place to relax, recharge, and reconnect with nature.
 I wrote 3 of my books there.
 I discovered salsa dancing, sailing, swimming, snorkeling.
-Every time I land there, my ‘to do list’ seems to evaporate and I live completely in the moment.
-Everybody who lives or has lived on the island keeps an ‘open agenda’ to be flexible to last-minute parties or get togethers.
+Every time I land there, my ‘to-do list’ seems to evaporate and I live completely in the moment.
+Everybody who lives or has lived on the island keeps an ‘open agenda’ to be flexible to last-minute parties or get-togethers.